Saudi crown prince vows to bring Khashoggi killers to justice

 Despite the boycott of the investment conference by big hitters, including in Wall Street, some senior international bankers including from HSBC and Japan’s biggest lender MUFG attended.

-Lucid Motors chief technology officer Peter Rawlinson was also present and the U.S. company had a dedicated stand at the venue.
-In September Saudi Arabia’s Public Investment Fund agreed to invest more than $1 billion in Lucid as part of Saudi efforts to diversify the oil-dependent economy.

-Additional reporting by Rania El Gamal in Riyadh; Ezgi Erkoyun, Ali Kucukgocmen and Ezgi Erkoyun in Istanbul; Editing by William Maclean, David Stamp and Jon Boyle
+Additional reporting by Rania El Gamal in Riyadh; Ezgi Erkoyun, Ali Kucukgocmen and Ezgi Erkoyun in Istanbul; Editing by William Maclean, David Stamp, Jon Boyle and Diane Craft